jbolns/cyclistic_trilogy/trackA/README.md

 # Cyclistic Trilogy, Track A (SQL → Google Spreadsheets → Tableau)
 ## Executive Summary
-I used data about Cyclistic's (a fictitious bike-share company, based on Divvy Chicago) rides and stations to understand differences in bike usage between casual users and annual members, which is needed to design a marketing campaign aimed at converting casual riders into annual members.
+I used data about Cyclistic's (a fictitious bike-share company, based on Divvy Chicago) rides and stations to understand differences in bike usage between casual users and annual members.

+> The Google Spreadsheets for this analysis is available [here](https://docs.google.com/spreadsheets/d/1BhedMuJj7vVwe4kJSceKjMn0TLuPsCzu5PJrO4FiPyk/edit?usp=sharing).

+> The Tableau dashboard for this analysis is available [here](https://public.tableau.com/app/profile/jbolns/viz/CyclisticCaseStudy_16583129939090/Stationsusage).

+**!** The analysis is part of a larger exercise using different tools and approaches to the same data.

+> Check [track B](../trackB/README.md) and [track C](../trackC/README.md) for other approaches to this dataset.

 ## Structure
-The case study is part of [Google Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-data-analytics).
-I therefore used Google’s approach to data analysis, composed of six phases: ask, prepare, process, analyse, share, and act.
+Analysis follows Google’s approach to data analysis, composed of six phases: ask, prepare, process, analyse, share, and act.

 To learn about and compare different tools, I performed the analysis three times, each with different tools: (1) SQL → Google Spreadsheets → Tableau, (2) Excel → Power BI, (3) Python → MicroStrategy.

 This document details the first track, **SQL → Google Spreadsheets → Tableau.**

 ![Figure 1: Case study methodology.](images/methodology.webP)